JFLarvoire/SysToolsLib/C/SRC/README.txt

 1clip.exe	Pipe Windows clipboard contents into a program.
 [Win] Ex: 1clip | sort 2clip.exe	Pipe a program output into Windows clipboard.
-[Win] Ex: dir | 2clip chars.exe	Display a table with all 8-bit characters. conv.exe	Convert from/to various character sets. detab.exe	Remove tabulations, replacing them with spaces. dump.exe	Hexadecimal dump. lessive.exe	Remove blank characters from the end of lines.
+[Win] Ex: dir | 2clip chars.exe	Display a table with all 8-bit characters. conv.exe	Convert from/to various character sets. deffeed.exe	Remove form feeds, replacing then with new lines. detab.exe	Remove tabulations, replacing them with spaces. dump.exe	Hexadecimal dump. lessive.exe	Remove blank characters from the end of lines.